Christianity in China: Secular books

 In addition to the publication and distribution of Christian literature and Bibles, the Protestant missionary movement in China furthered the dispersion of knowledge with other printed works of history and science.
 As the missionaries went to work among the Chinese, they established and developed schools and introduced medical techniques from the West.
-The mission schools were viewed with some suspicion by the traditional Chinese teachers, but they differed from the norm by offering a basic education to poor Chinese, both boys and girls, who had no hope of learning at a school before the days of the Chinese Republic.
+The mission schools were viewed with some suspicion by the traditional Chinese teachers, but they differed from the norm by offering a basic education to poor Chinese, both boys and girls, who had no hope of learning at a school before the days of the Republic of China.

 Opposition

 Local affairs in China were under the control of local officials and the land-owning gentry.
 They led the opposition to missionary work.
 According to historian Paul Varg: